BYUHPC/sci-comp-course/project/phase2.md

 ./wavesolve_serial initial.wo solved.wo
 ```

+Solving `2d-tiny-in.wo` will be incredibly fast.
+Solving `2d-medium-in.wo` wil take longer, but should not take more than 4 minutes.

 ### Data Format

 The input files are binary--the bytes written there are the same literal bytes the machine uses to represent floats and integers.
 They aren't human-readable without translation--for example, when the double precision float 1.23 is "printed" in binary as a Unicode string, it looks like nonsense: